OXYGENATION, VENTILATION, AND RESPIRATION

 - Destruction of the alveoli leads to decreased surface area for diffusion (as seen in COPD).

 - Blockage of alveoli (as seen in pneumonia, ARDS, and drowning).

 - Reduced blood flow to the lungs (as seen in shock and pulmonary embolism).

 - External respiration will improve with PEEP.
-This forces open more alveoli, increasing the surface area for respiration and increasing the rate of diffusion of oxygen.
+This forces open more alveoli, increasing the surface area for respiration and increasing the oxygen diffusion rate.

 - Internal respiration relies on

 - Adequate flow of oxygenated blood to cells

 - The diffusion of oxygen from the capillaries, to the interstitial space, into cells, and then into the mitochondria (which are the powerhouses of the cell).

 - The presence of glucose or fatty acids.